Sandeshsingh27/googleKeepClone/README.md

 python manage.py createsuperuser
 ```

-Now you can run the project with this command
+Now run the project with this command

 ```
 python manage.py runserver